amerkelz/STAT628-Module3-Group6/README.md

 ## To use this repository:
 1. Pull the repository
 2. Retrieve the raw flight data from the zip files listed in data/raw_data.txt
-3. Move the data directory contents into the same directory as the code.
+3. Move the csv files in the data directory into the same directory as the code.
 4. To recreate the models and analyses, run the code in the following order:
     1. weather.ipynb
     2. flight data.Rmd